Estimated reading time: 25 minutes

 “This process has been bad for biodiversity, putting entire ecosystems at risk.
 It’s also a one-two punch for climate change: The combustion involved in burning forests emits tons of greenhouse gases into the atmosphere, and as the wetlands they sit on are destroyed, the carbon they’ve been storing gets released too.
 In 2018, the devastation in Malaysia and Indonesia alone was bad enough to account for 1.4 percent of global emissions—more than the entire state of California and nearly as much as the aviation industry worldwide.

-“Unfortunately, palm oil is hard to replace.
+“Unfortunately, to replace palm oil is hard.
 It’s cheap, odorless, and abundant.
 While most plant oils are liquid at room temperature, palm oil is semi-solid, creamy, and easily spreadable.
 Since it acts as a natural preservative, it has an extremely long shelf-life.
 (It actually raises the melting point of ice cream.)
 It’s also the only plant oil with a near-equal balance of saturated and unsaturated fats, which is why it’s so versatile.
 If animal fat is the superstar of some meals, then palm oil is the team player that can work to make almost all foods—and non-edible goods—even better.

 “For these reasons, companies like C16 Biosciences are working hard on alternatives to palm oil.
 Since 2017, C16 (which I’m invested in) has been developing a product from a wild yeast microbe using a fermentation process that doesn’t produce any emissions.
 While it differs from conventional palm oil chemically, C16’s oil contains the same fatty acids, which means it can be used in the same applications.
 And it’s as “natural” as palm oil—it’s just grown on fungi instead of trees.
 Like Savor’s, C16’s process is entirely agriculture-free; its “farm” is a lab in midtown Manhattan.” via Gatesnotes.